DataDanD/Cancer-Capstone-Portfolio/README.md

 ## EDA

+(Complete/Rewrite Section)
-(Currently updating section along with hyperlinked jupyter notebooks)
+(Update jupyter notebooks)
+(Show off graphs)

 [Air Quality](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Fracking](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Superfunds](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Radon](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [TRI](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters)
 [Cancer Rates and Graphs](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters)

+(make paragraph better)

 We can see some nice correlations between cancer incidents and features as we look at a heatmap and we can look at some of these variables closer with a pairplot.
 We can also see some of the features correlate, this is call multicolinearity and is not a good thing for machine learning algorithms.
 Lighter and darker boxes on the heatmap are not a good thing, except for the diagalon going across the middle where features intersect with eachother.

-Explain why its bad.
+(Explain why multicolinearity is bad)

+(Explain heatmap)

 ![Heatmap of All Features](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/heatmap.png)

-Explain some similarity.
-Pair plot explaination
+(Add title?
+Jupyter link)

-high and low rates explained
+(Explain some similarity.
+Pair plot explaination. high and low rates explained)

 ![Pair Plot](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/Updated/Pair4.png)

+(Add title?
+Jupyter link)

-Major depression and cancer incidents
+(Major depression and cancer incidents?
+Explain Data Leakage)